msiden/gold_thief/README.md

     and might enter the room
 - [ ] Sound effects
 - [ ] Music
+- [ ] Make sure there is always at least one miner in the same room as the player
+- [ ] Load a new mine when

 KNOWN ISSUES
 - [ ] Passed out timer (and other timers) must pause when in pause mode
+- [ ] Miners can get stuck on ladders just going left/right

 FEATURES FROM ORIGINAL GAME TO BE IMPLEMENTED (?)
 * Miners can choose to wait for elevators